shsagir/play-area-sync/docs/redis-cloud.md

 ### 2. Enable the PHP extension

 While you are logged in the Dashboard, navigate to your App > Settings > PHP and enable the `redis` extension.
+Some options can be passed while creating a connection to redis, through the php redis extension.
+As [advised in the official documentation](https://github.com/phpredis/phpredis#php-session-handler<Paste>), you should prefer using a persistent connection by adding a `persistent` option set to `1`.

 ## Using Redis Cloud